There are two technical entities in any standard SSO transaction:

 Server Side Web Apps#

 Many applications are "server-side", meaning the web page displays content but most of the dynamic business logic resides on the web server.
-Two design patterns have emerged for securing server-side web applications: (1) use of web server filters and reverse proxies, and (2) leveraging OAuth2 directly in your application.
-Which approach to use depends on the trade-off between easier devops (option 1), and how deeply you want to integrate centralized security policies into your application (option 2).
+Two design patterns have emerged for integrating server-side web applications with an IDP like Gluu:

 Web Server Filters#

-Web Server filters are a tried and true approach to achieving single sign-on with web applications.
+Web Server filters are a tried and true approach to achieving SSO with web applications.
 The web server filter enforces the presence of a token in a HTTP Request.
 If no token is present, the Web server may re-direct the person, or return a meaningful code or message to the application.
 Your devops team will love this approach–they can just manage the web server configuration files.
 It will be crystal clear to them what policies apply to what URLs.

 Gluu supports the following SAML and OpenID Connect web server filters:

-Client software performs some of the heavy lifting for developers around leveraging OAuth 2.0 directly in their applications.
-Calling the API’s directly will enable “smarter” handling of authentication in your applications.
-For example, transaction level security can be more easily implemented by calling the APIs directly.
-This can have a positive impact on usability.
-Giving developers more ability to leverage centralized policies also increases re-use of policies, and ultimately results in better security.
+Client software performs some of the heavy lifting for developers around leveraging OAuth 2.0 in applications.
+Calling API’s directly enables “smarter” handling of authentication and authorization in applications.
+For example, transaction level security can be more easily implemented by calling OAuth 2.0 APIs directly.
+This approach will have a positive impact on usability and security.

-We recommend the following client software to implement OpenID Connect in server-side web applications:
+Gluu supports the following software to secure and integrate server-side web applications:

 Single Page Apps#